Benthic protection areas

 How much seabed is protected?

 Since 2007, 32% of New Zealand's seabed is protected against dredging and bottom trawling.
 This is an area 4 times the landmass of New Zealand.
-It's also one of the largest single marine protection initiatives in any nation's exclusive economic zone (EEZ).

 About 1.2 million square kilometres of seabed habitat is protected.
 This includes: